ghuang582/ML-GUI/README.md

 *3. Modelling*

 Select the method that best suits your data and then the type of model you would like to apply.
--**Currently only allows k-Nearest Neighbours, regression option to be added**
+- *Currently only allows k-Nearest Neighbours, regression option to be added*

 *4. Model Evaluation*